Integralist/terraform-provider-fastly-framework/DEVELOPMENT.md

 To avoid unexpected diffs we should look to move away from using a set wherever possible.

-The `domain` nested attribute is a [`SetNestedAttribute`](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/attributes#setnestedattribute) type.
-We need to check whether the unexpected diff issue is still present and if so consider switching to a [`MapNestedAttribute`](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/attributes#mapnestedattribute).
+As an example, the `domain` nested attribute is now a [`MapNestedAttribute`](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/attributes#mapnestedattribute) type and avoids the diff issue that sets introduce.